rehmpke/rehmpke/README.md

 ### Hi there 👋
 <p>
-I'm a developer, you can reach me at my [Website](https://www.kcc.edu).
+    I'm a developer, you can reach me at my <a href="https://www.rogerehmpke.com">rogerehmpke.com</a>.
 </p>
 <p>
 <a href="http://twitter.com/rehmpke">